dalestee/hasktorch-projects/README.md

 Store the loss value validation on the and the loss value on the training set to analyze the model comparing both curves

-when Evaluating also store the Precision and the Recall to compare to the F1 scores
+When Evaluating also store the Precision and the Recall to compare to the F1 scores

+Save the embedding values as parameters

+two techniques of tokenization: subword and part of speech